Gooxey/BooleanAI/README.md

 Listed below are all parameters the user can customize to modify how the AI develops during its training phase.
 All of these values are stored in binary code in a file called the AIData file.
 It can be modified using a tool which is currently still in development.

-- maxtries: Maximum amount of times the AI will try to do a random based process
+- `maxtries`: Maximum amount of times the AI will try to do a random based process
-- performencecycles: Amount of times the AI calculates the performance, before it concludes how good the AI was doing
+- `performencecycles`: Amount of times the AI calculates the performance, before it concludes how good the AI was doing
-- createmin: Amount of connections a Cell has to create
+- `createmin`: Amount of connections a Cell has to create
-- createmax: Amount of connections a Cell can create
+- `createmax`: Amount of connections a Cell can create
-- createchance: Chance more connections than required get created
+- `createchance`: Chance more connections than required get created
-- spawnchance: Chance a new connection creates a new Cell
+- `spawnchance`: Chance a new connection creates a new Cell
-- destroymin: Amount of connections a Cell has to destroy
+- `destroymin`: Amount of connections a Cell has to destroy
-- destroymax: Amount of connections a Cell can destroy
+- `destroymax`: Amount of connections a Cell can destroy
-- destroychance: Chance more connections than required get destroyed
+- `destroychance`: Chance more connections than required get destroyed
-- statementchangemin: Percentage of statements that have to change
+- `statementchangemin`: Percentage of statements that have to change
-- statementchangemax: Percentage of statements that can change
+- `statementchangemax`: Percentage of statements that can change
-- statementchangechance: Chance more statements than required get changed
+- `statementchangechance`: Chance more statements than required get changed
-- inputcount: Amount of inputs
+- `inputcount`: Amount of inputs
-- outputcount: Amount of outputs
+- `outputcount`: Amount of outputs

 #### The AIData file